AMWA-TV/bcp-008-01/docs/Overview.md

 ## Definitions

-The NMOS terms 'Node', ... are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).
+The NMOS terms 'Controller', 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-> List as appropriate

-This specification also defines the following terms.

-### Example Term

-Example definition

-[RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
+## Prerequisites

+Devices in conformance to this BCP MUST use [NMOS Control Framework](https://specs.amwa.tv/ms-05-02/) for generating device models.
+Devices in conformance to this BCP MUST use [NMOS Control Protocol](https://specs.amwa.tv/is-12/) to expose device models via a standard API with full support for notifications.
+Devices in conformance to this BCP MUST use [NMOS Discovery and Registration](https://specs.amwa.tv/is-04/) to create and register Nodes, Devices and Receiver resources.
+Devices in conformance to this BCP MUST use [NMOS Device Connection Management](https://specs.amwa.tv/is-05/) to perform connection management actions against Receiver resources.

+## Receiver overall status

+Document overall status model and intention.

+## Receiver connectivity

+Document models specific to connectivity and behaviour.

+## Receiver synchronization

+Document models specific to synchronization and behaviour.

+## Receiver stream validation

+Document models specific to stream validation and behaviour.